CyberIntelSearch/.github/profile/README.md

 # 💡 Team

-*Artificial Intelligence (AI) is revolutionizing the world, from its applications in the advance of science, to its use in our daily routines.
-Therefore, the question about the application of AI to the distributed and secure computing fields is not anymore a question of "if", but a question of "when".
+*Artificial Intelligence (AI) is revolutionizing the world, from its applications in the advance of science to its use in our daily routines.
+Therefore, the question about the application of AI to the distributed and secure computing fields is no longer a question of "if", but a question of "when".
 Our research is trying to bring that "when" to the present.*

 ---

 # 🔬 Research Lines

+## Automatic Generation of Distributed Algorithms

+*Distributed algorithms* are fundamental in modern computation, allowing multiple nodes to work as a single unit of computation, originating what we usually call a *distributed system*.
+However, the generation of such algorithms is a laborious, complex, and time-consuming task, where multiple properties must be taken into account, such as the failures to tolerate or the synchrony model of the system.
+With the recent advances in Artificial Intelligence (AI), one question arises: *can AI help in the generation of such algorithms*?
+We are trying to show and prove that the answer is yes.

-## Publications
+### Publications

 TBD

-## Topics
+### Topics

-TBD
+*closed*

 ---